 $ pm2 reload all

-If you don’t see the profiling buttons appearing after restarting your app, consider upgrading pm2 to 2.3+.
+If you don’t see the profiling buttons appearing after restarting your app, consider upgrading the latest pm2 version.

 Once the module is installed, restart your application and different buttons will appea on the Profiling pages:

 Now click on the button to take a heapdump, it may take some time depending on the weight of the heap file.
 Once the heapdump file is ready the “Download” button will appear: